 Earbuds play an essential role in audio enjoyment as they can completely enhance or ruin your experience depending on how you wear and use them.

 There you have it, the complete comparison of foam earbuds vs silicone earbuds.
-Naturally, both earbuds have upsides and downside.
+Naturally, both earbuds have upsides and downsides.

-However, you will be stuck between durability and sound quality because foam earbuds don’t last long although there are premium qualities which can last longer.
+However, you will be stuck between durability and sound quality because foam earbuds don’t last long although there are premium qualities that can last longer.

 Also, if you don’t mind cleaning them every once in a while, then it’s a go for you.
 You will need to choose your earbud based on your needs and use.
 For instance, a sports person would go for foam earbuds as they fit perfectly in the ear canal and won’t easily fall off in case of sweating.

-A musician, on the other hand, would prefer a double or triple flanged earbud as they offer comfort.
-Individuals working in a very noisy environment and need some form of privacy while watching or listening to their favorite songs may go for foam earbuds as they offer complete sound isolation.
-If it is a dangerous environment where you need partial noise cancellation, then silicon earbuds will do just perfect.
+A musician, on the other hand, would prefer a double or triple-flanged earbud as they offer comfort.
+Individuals working in a very noisy environment and needing some form of privacy while watching or listening to their favorite songs may go for foam earbuds as they offer complete sound isolation.
+If it is a dangerous environment where you need partial noise cancellation, then silicon earbuds will do just perfectly.

-Note that it is quite essential to assess your needs such as your options, use, your budget or how long you spend with your earphones, before making a decision to avoid frustrations in the future.
+Note that it is quite essential to assess your needs such as your options, use, budget, or how long you spend with your earphones, before making a decision to avoid frustrations in the future.
 Also remember that comfort is equally important as the sound itself.